-Living frugally allows you to pay off debt and retire faster.
-To do this you’d sometimes have to make short-term sacrifices.
-This is easier said than done.
+Living frugally allows you to pay off debt and retire sooner and faster.
+To do this, you’d sometimes have to make short-term sacrifices.
+And it’s much This is easier said than done.

-Instead, living frugally would help you be more grateful.
+Living frugally, on the other hand, Instead, living frugally will help you be more grateful.

 Will you stop wanting better things?
-No, but frugality will help you spend your money intentionally.
-You’ll view each sacrifice as the possibility for something better.
+No, but being frugal frugality will help you spend your money intentionally.
+You’ll view each sacrifice as a the chance for possibility of for something better.